raspberrychris/kidsteepees/content/blog/Little-Dove-Kids-Teepee-Review.md

 ### Product Description

+Little Dove Kids Teepee is a great addition to any child’s bedroom.
+It has colourful balls and lace, making it attractive for children to play with.
+It can be used for reading books, playing games & sleeping.

+It is made from 100% cotton, which makes it easy to clean with a damp cloth, strong and durable.
+The design of the teepee allows air to circulate freely around your child so that they stay cool in summer and warm in winter.

 - **HIGH QUALITY** Made from 100% cotton, it is easy to clean with a damp cloth, strong and attractive, with coloured balls and lace.

 - **COMFORTABLE** Children can get cosy in the teepee and can read books, play games & sleep.